rubenanlo/my-portfolio/pages/blog/posts/exploring-warp-a-great-terminal-substitute-for-mac.md

 ---
 title: "Exploring Warp: A Great Terminal Substitute for Mac"
+description: >-
-description: "A new terminal for macbook that reshapes the way we interact with command lines."
+  A new terminal for macbook that reshapes the way we interact with command lines.
 date: 2024/01/25
 category: applications
 ---